jenkinsci/bom/CONTRIBUTING.md

 [!TIP]
 If you do have to do work on a PR, make sure to assign the PR to yourself so others can see that you are actively looking at the PR.

+The easiest way to work on the PR is to use the `gh` CLI to checkout the PR:

+* `gh pr checkout <PR id>`

+Then you can work on the PR.
+Once done, push your changes back to the PR.
+If everything is successful, the PR will auto-merge.
+At this point, you can delete the local branch:

+* `git branch -D <branchName>`

 #### Manually created PRs

 When there is a manually generated PR, there's probably a pretty good chance as a BOM maintainer you won't have to do anything.
 The person opening the PR should open the PR as `draft`.
 As a BOM maintainer, feel free to look at a `draft` PR, but don't spend much time on it.